 Most indicators throughout Vital Signs are created by acquiring and analyzing data collected from governmental agencies for some public administration purpose, such as 311 calls or housing inspections.
 However, data from the United States Bureau of the Census remains the best source for demographic and socioeconomic indicators for neighborhoods.
 The Census Bureau collects a wide variety of information through administration of both the decennial Census and the annual American Community Survey (ACS).

 Prior to 2010, the Census administered both a long- and short-form decennial Census which was used to collect detailed information on residents of the United States.
 Starting with the 2010 Census, only a short-form Census was administered to all households and the long-form was replaced with the ACS.
 The ACS is an ongoing, continuous survey used to collect data once supplied by the Census long-form.
 The main benefit of the ACS is access to small-area data for the City of Baltimore on an annual basis; however, community-level information is averaged over 5-years of data collection making interpretation of the data more challenging.

-In Vital Signs 11, population counts, race/ethnicity, age and sex indicators continue to use the 2010 Census1 since these are based on the full enumeration.
-Indicators calculated using the 5-year average from the 2007-2011 ACS data will be noted.
+In Vital Signs 12, population counts, race/ethnicity, age and sex indicators continue to use the 2010 Census1 since these are based on the full enumeration of the City's population.
 Even though ACS data is released annually, year-over-year comparisons cannot be directly made since four of the five years in each time period overlap and any changes during this time period may not reflect change that occurred in that one single year2.
+Indicators in Vital Signs 12 calculated using the latest 5-year average from the 2008-2012 ACS data will be noted.